A Wizard of Earthsea: Plot summary

 Ged spends many months healing before resuming his studies.
 The new Archmage, Gensher, describes the shadow as an ancient evil that wishes to possess Ged, and warns him that the creature has no name.
 Ged eventually graduates and receives his wizard's staff.
 He then takes up residence in the Ninety Isles, providing the poor villagers protection from the dragons that have seized and taken up residence on the nearby island of Pendor, but discovers that he is still being sought by the shadow.
 Knowing that he cannot guard against both threats at the same time, he sails to Pendor and gambles his life on a guess of the adult dragon's true name.
 When he is proved right, the dragon offers to tell him the name of the shadow, but Ged instead extracts a promise that the dragon and his offspring will never threaten the archipelago.

 Chased by the shadow, Ged flees to Osskil, having heard of the stone of the Terrenon.
 He is attacked by the shadow, and barely escapes into the Court of Terrenon.
 Serret, the lady of the castle, and the same girl that Ged had tried to impress, shows him the stone, and urges Ged to speak to it, claiming it can give him limitless knowledge and power.
 Recognizing that the stone harbors one of the Old Powers—ancient, powerful, malevolent beings—Ged refuses.
-He flees and is pursued by the stone's minions, but transforms into a swift falcon and escapes.
-He loses his otak.
+He flees and is pursued by the stone's minions, but transforms into a swift falcon and escapes as Serret, having taken the form of a gull, is killed.
+Ged also loses his otak to the shadow.

 Ged flies back to Ogion on Gont.
 Unlike Gensher, Ogion insists that all creatures have a name and advises Ged to confront the shadow.
 Ogion is proved right; when Ged seeks out the shadow, it flees from him.
 Ged pursues it in a small sailboat, until it lures him into a fog where the boat is wrecked on a reef.
 Ged recovers with the help of an elderly couple marooned on a small island since they were children; the woman gives Ged part of a broken bracelet as a gift.
 Ged patches his boat and resumes his pursuit of the creature into the East Reach.
 On the island of Iffish, he meets his friend Vetch, who insists on joining him.
 They journey east far beyond the last known lands before they finally come upon the shadow.
 Naming it with his own name, Ged merges with it and joyfully tells Vetch he is healed and whole.